-- our investment objectives; - the nature, quality and extent of the advisory and other services to be provided to us by the investment adviser; - the investment selection process to be employed by our investment adviser, including the flow of transaction opportunities resulting from Ares Capital Management's investment professionals' significant capital markets, trading and research expertise, the employment of Ares Capital Management's investment philosophy, diligence procedures, credit recommendation process, investment structuring, and ongoing relationships with and monitoring of portfolio companies; - our investment adviser's personnel and their prior experience in connection with the types of investments proposed to be made by us, including such personnel's network of relationships with intermediaries focused on middle market companies; - comparative data with respect to management fees and incentive fees of other business development companies with similar investment objectives; - the other terms and conditions of the investment advisory and management agreement; - the administrative services that the Administrator will provide to us at cost; - our projected operating expenses and expense ratio compared to other business development companies with similar investment objectives; - historical performance information concerning the investment adviser's affiliates; - our investment adviser's estimated pro forma profitability with respect to managing us; - the limited potential for additional benefits to be derived by our investment adviser and its affiliates as a result of our relationship with our investment adviser; - the limited potential for economies of scale in investment management associated with a larger capital base for investments in first and second lien senior loans and mezzanine debt; and - the difficulty of obtaining similar services from other third party service providers or through an internally managed structure.
+- our investment objectives; - the nature, quality and extent of the advisory and other services to be provided to us by the investment adviser; - the investment selection process to be employed by our investment adviser, including the flow of transaction opportunities resulting from Ares Capital Management's investment professionals' significant capital markets, trading and research expertise, the employment of Ares Capital Management's investment philosophy, diligence procedures, credit recommendation process, investment structuring, and ongoing relationships with and monitoring of portfolio companies; - our investment adviser's personnel and their prior experience in connection with the types of investments proposed to be made by us, including such personnel's network of relationships with intermediaries focused on middle market companies; - comparative data with respect to management fees and incentive fees of other business development companies with similar investment objectives; - the other terms and conditions of the investment advisory and management agreement; - the administrative services that the Administrator will provide to us at cost; - our projected operating expenses and expense ratio compared to other business development companies with similar investment objectives; - historical performance information concerning affiliates of our investment adviser that manage other accounts; - our investment adviser's estimated pro forma profitability with respect to managing us; - the limited potential for additional benefits to be derived by our investment adviser and its affiliates as a result of our relationship with our investment adviser; - the limited potential for economies of scale in investment management associated with a larger capital base for investments in first and second lien senior loans and mezzanine debt and whether such limited economies of scale would benefit our stockholders; and - the difficulty of obtaining similar services from other third party service providers or through an internally managed structure.

 In addition, our board of directors considered the interests of senior management described in "Certain Relationships" and concluded that the judgment and performance of our senior management will not be impaired by those interests.
+Because we were newly formed at the time the board of directors approved the investment advisory contract, the board of directors was unable to consider our prior investment performance.
+Our investment adviser does not manage any other accounts.